-From recreational drug to prescribed medication, cannabis has become one of the most talked about topics in the U.S. But how much do you really know about the little plant that could?
+From recreational drug to prescribed medication, cannabis has become one of the most talked about topics in the U.S. But how much cannabis trivia do you really know about the little plant that could?

-If all this seems like common sense and you think you know enough about marijuana, you’ll be amazed to learn these 5 interesting facts about cannabis you can use in your next trivia night.
+If all this seems like common sense and you think you know enough about marijuana, you’ll be amazed (or at least marginally entertained) to learn these 5 interesting cannabis trivia facts.

 1. Cannabis Is Often Used As a Stepping Stone to Overcome Addiction